loyada/typedpy/README.rst

     ...     foo = Array[PositiveFloat]
     ...

-Given this definition, any instance of Example will always have the above attributes withe their corresponding field definitions.
+Given this definition, any instance of Example will always have the above attributes with values corresponding to their definitions.

 Working with a Structure: